-The filling in this recipe consists of cake mix, flour, butter and sugar with some mini chocolate chips.
+The filling in this recipe consists of cake mix, flour, butter, and sugar with some mini chocolate chips.
 Mint flavor is added and also some green gel food coloring for vibrant green color and look.

 They are then dipped in white chocolate and sprinkled with some green sanding sugar.
 Then, refrigerate for 30 minutes, and you end up with the most beautiful and delicious cake truffles ever.
-The cake truffles are perfect party food and are usually first to disappear.
+The cake truffles are perfect party food and are usually the first to disappear.
 They are guaranteed to satisfy your sugary sweet dreams!

 HOW TO MAKE MINT CHOCOLATE CHIP TRUFFLES?